The Constitution of the Islamic Republic of Iran

 Ministry of Labor and Social Affairs (Vezarat-e Kar va Omoor Ej-theme'i).
 They make you head:

-- Professional and Technical Education Organization
+- Professional and Technical Education Body

-- Institute for Work and Social Protection
+- Institute for Labor and Social Protection

 defined the war of defense by the Iraqi assault during